pingcap/blog/tidb-operator-your-tidb-operations-expert-for-kubernetes.md

 [TiDB Operator](https://github.com/pingcap/tidb-operator) is an automatic operation system for TiDB clusters in Kubernetes.
 It provides a full management lifecycle for TiDB, including deployment, upgrades, scaling, backup, failover, and configuration changes.

-By virtue of the extensibility of Kubernetes, TiDB Operator collects all the knowledge of Kubernetes and TiDB, applies the knowledge to the maintenance process, and automates management.
+Because Kubernetes is extensible, TiDB Operator can collect all relevant Kubernetes and TiDB information and apply it to the maintenance process, thereby automating management.
 It is an operations expert for running TiDB in Kubernetes.

 TiDB Operator has both [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) and [custom controllers](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers).

-* In CRDs, you can describe what your desired TiDB cluster is like, such as the cluster version and the number of component instances.
+* CRDs let you describe your desired TiDB cluster, such as the cluster version and the number of component instances.
 * Custom controllers, as collections of the operations knowledge, apply their expertise and help you automatically maintain your TiDB cluster in Kubernetes.

 The CRDs conform to Kubernetes' declarative definitions.
 After you define the desired state, the custom controller watches the state of your cluster, compares the desired state with the actual state, and tries to drive the current cluster state closer to the desired state.